Focusing on connection and routine

 Routine

-Following a daily routine is one of the big adjustments for children when they start kindergarten and one that is critical for their transition to school.
-After several weeks of kindergarten many children had become comfortable and confident with their new routine.
+Following a daily routine was one of the big adjustments for children when they started kindergarten and one that was critical for their transition to school.
+After several weeks of kindergarten, many children had become comfortable and confident with their new routine.

 St Benedict’s Kindergarten Teacher Ali Cuthbertson explained, “some children struggle to settle when they first start kindergarten but we had established a great routine and they were feeling very comfortable here, we want to ensure they continue to feel well connected and know they will be back soon by helping them talk about and remember what they do at kindergarten.”